 The problem here is that fighting or running away isn't usually an appropriate option.
 This can make it difficult for us to express anger, and this is where some people develop a problem.

 If you don't learn how to deal with anger, it can lead to physical and mental health problems.
 The way you express anger may be different from the way someone else expresses anger.
 Some unhelpful ways you may have learned to express anger include:

-Emotional effects of anger
+Effects of anger

 Why am I so angry?

-To understand why you are angry, it can be helpful to look at your past experiences.
+To understand why you're angry, it can be helpful to look at your past experiences.
 Some people's backgrounds and upbringing can influence how they cope with anger.
 It may be that your parents were overly angry and violent when you were younger, so you were brought up to believe this behaviour is normal.

-Alternatively you may have grown up seeing anger as a scary emotion.
+Alternatively, you may have grown up seeing anger as a scary emotion.
 This can make you feel frightened or unable to express it.
 Whatever the circumstance may be, understanding the root of your anger is an important step in anger management.

 Do I need help with anger management?